sassoftware/sasoptpy/doc/guide/workflow.rst

    # Solve
    m.solve(verbose=True)

-Using :code:`verbose` option shows the generated OPTMODEL code.
+Using the :code:`verbose` option shows the generated OPTMODEL code.
-Here, we can see the coefficient values of the parameters inside the model.
+Here, you can see the coefficient values of the parameters inside the model.

 Parsing results
 +++++++++++++++

-After the solve, primal and dual solution tables are obtained.
-We can print the solution tables using the :meth:`Model.get_solution` method.
+After the solve, the primal and dual solution tables are obtained.
+You can print the solution tables using the :meth:`Model.get_solution` method.

 It is also possible to print the optimal solution using